gboeing/ppd534/syllabus/readme.md

 # Materials

 Coursework will be based on free open-source software.
 Copyrighted course reading materials are available via Brightspace for enrolled students to download.
 The course lectures assume that you have read the assigned readings prior to the class session and are now reasonably fluent in their contents and ready to discuss/debate them in class.
 Lectures are supplemental to the assigned reading and are of little value if you haven't taken the time to prepare in advance.
 So, before class, make sure you have completed the assigned reading, taken thorough notes, and prepared any questions you may have about the material.

-# Assignments and Evaluation
+# Coursework

 The following sections outline the work you agree to do by enrolling in this course.
 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
-Therefore, you should expect an average of 8 hours of out-of-class work each week: please budget your time accordingly.
-The balance will vary from week to week, but will comprise a mix of individual reading, individual writing, and group data/code assignments.
-See the schedule below for assignment due dates and see the "assignments" folder for instructions.
-Active participation is expected (and graded) in the classroom.
+Therefore, you should expect an average of 8 hours of out-of-class work each week.
+Please budget your time accordingly.
+See the schedule below for learning assessment due dates and see the "assessments" folder for instructions.

-Group exercises leverage your diversity of skills and life experiences.
-We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
-Organize, collaborate, and communicate proactively with one another.
-There will be a formal group peer review at the end of the semester to help determine the participation grade you earned.
-See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).

-## Grades
+## Attendance Policy

-Final grades will be weighted as follows:

-- 20%: eight individual reading responses
-- 30%: five group assignments
-- 20%: individual midterm exam
-- 20%: final group project
-- 10%: active participation in classroom/Slack and team work

-You can expect grades to be posted within two weeks of the assignment's due date.
-There is no extra credit.
-Grades are earned solely based on how well submissions meet the requirements and how well they demonstrate your understanding of and competency in the material.
-They account for your adherence to the instructions and your peers' performance given the same instructions.
-Effort and time spent do not factor in to grades, and grades are not negotiable.
-If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and optionally consider tutoring services.
+This is an in-person course.
+Students are expected to manage their schedules such that they can keep all of their commitments, including attending class.
+If you need to miss a class session, do not notify the instructor: attendance is not taken, so there are no "excused" versus "unexcused" absences, nor are there accommodations for missing in-class activities.
+It is the student's responsibility to request notes, etc from others who were in attendance.

-## Submission
+## Submission Policy

-See the schedule below for due dates.
-Submit everything via Brightspace.
-Assignments are due by 23:59:00 pacific time on their stated due dates.
-Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, excessive file size, or temporary system outages.
+Submissions are due by 23:59:00 Pacific Time on their stated due dates (see schedule below).
+Submit everything via Brightspace's submission system.

+Please submit early to avoid any last-minute headaches such as slow uploads, connectivity problems, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT for resolution well before it is due.
 It is solely the student's responsibility to ensure that all submissions have gone through on time and contain the complete, working, correct files.
 Double-check and verify correct and successful submission, and fix it if necessary, before the deadline.
 You are graded solely on what you submit on Brightspace prior to the deadline.
 The timestamp in the submission system is our only official record: if it says you're late, you're late.
 Submissions outside of Brightspace (e.g., by email or on Google Drive) will not be accepted or graded.
-If your data set is too large for the submission system, you may upload _only your data set_ to the USC Google Drive and provide a link to it in the first cell of your submitted Jupyter notebook that uses it.
+If your data set is too large for the submission system, you may upload *only your data set* to the USC Google Drive and provide a link to it in the first cell of your submitted Jupyter notebook that uses it.

-Late submissions are deducted 25% per day late.
-You will receive a one hour, no questions asked, grace period following each assignment's deadline during which it will be accepted as "on time" before the 25% late penalty begins.
-Note that late final project submissions will not be accepted or graded.
+## Late Policy and Extensions

+The professional world demands punctuality, which we practice in this course through relatively strict deadlines.
+However, sometimes things come up and we could use a little grace.
+Each assessment comes with a 12-hour, no-questions-asked grace period following its deadline during which it will be accepted as though on-time (does not apply to exams or final projects).
+You can submit after that for a 25% penalty until the submission system closes completely 24 hours after the original deadline.

+You additionally have two "free drops" that you can use to drop any individual assessments (does not apply to group work or exams).
+Just submit a free drop on Brightspace, identify the assessment to drop in the comment box, and we will set its grade to 100%.
+Do not notify the instructor: you don't have to ask for permission, or justify it, or provide documentation.
+This offers you some grace without having to share private information about your personal circumstances, family, or health.
+For example, use a free drop to stay home sick and not worry about losing points for an in-class activity that day.
+Or use one to take a week off if an emergency occurs, such as sudden hospitalization or a death in the family.
+But save them for when you really need them: if you require more than these two free drops, you must get an OSAS accommodation for additional extensions.

+## Grading Policy

+You can expect the grade you earned to be posted within two weeks of each assessment's due date.
+Grades are earned solely based on how well submissions fulfill the instructions and demonstrate your proficiency in the material.
+Effort and time spent do not factor in to grades.
+If your demonstrated proficiency is not where you want it to be, start coming to office hours, refocus your effort onto more effective study strategies, and optionally consider tutoring services.

+Posted grades are final and non-negotiable.
+This policy exists to protect you and ensure equitable outcomes for both you and your classmates.
+Professors don't arbitrarily hand out grades, and thus they should never arbitrarily alter them either.
+Accordingly, no grade disputes regarding the grader's judgment and standards will be considered.
+However, if we have made an arithmetic error in inputting your grade (e.g., you earned a certain number of points but we summed them incorrectly in the final grade), please provide specific documentation of that clerical error and we'll be happy to correct it.

+Final grade weighting (there is no extra credit):

+  - 10%: ten individual preparatory notes
+  - 25%: ten individual in-class problem sets
+  - 25%: individual midterm exam
+  - 25%: five group assignments
+  - 10%: final group project and presentation
+  - 5%:  peer review

+Final grade percentage ranges and meaning:

+  - 90 ≤ A (high pass)
+  - 80 ≤ B < 90 (pass)
+  - 70 ≤ C < 80 (low pass)
+  - 60 ≤ D < 70 (fail)
+  - F < 60 (fail)

 # Schedule